Monday, November 22, 2021

 he was a consort, yet rule was quiet

-leader, not daunting or pre-imminent,
+leader, not daunting or preeminent,

 but lilting his hoarse laugh rang more than twice